byt-ctrl/Arduino-LED-Gesture/README.md

 2. Make sure the Arduino port is specified to it.
 3. Save any changes if necessary in future.
 4. Upload the `controller.py` file into Arduino.

-### 4️⃣ Run the Main Python Script

-1. Now run the main Python script i.e , (`main-python-file.py`) to start controlling LEDs using hand gestures.
+5. Now run the main Python script i.e , (`main-python-file.py`) to start controlling LEDs using hand gestures.

 ---